agilepro/epiconsciousness/docs/Ethics/Morality/objective-morality.md

 The fact that I cannot tell you whether capital punishment is moral or not does not say that it is morally ambivalent.
 None of us are omniscient.

-## Good Morals Survive with the Tribe that Exhibits Them
+## Good Morals Survive With The Tribe That Exhibits Them

 So we have to treat the morals all together.
 A tribe holds a set of morals to be true, and then that tribe either survives or it doesn't.
 Other tribe how different combinations, and again it is survival that says whether they are right.
 Occasionally societies appear with bad morals, like the Nazis, but they died out because their morals were bad.
 So did the communists.
 The fact that they died out is evidence (maybe proof) that their morals were wrong.